 - current, past and prospective staff; and

-Personal information must be handled and dealt with in accordance with legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.
+Personal information must be handled and dealt with in accordance with data protection legislation however it is collected, recorded, stored and used, and whether it be on paper, on computer or digital records or recorded in any other way.
 Data protection legislation should not be seen as an obstacle to sharing information but as a framework of best practice which helps to ensure that when agencies record and share information they do so safely and in a way which is transparent and in line with the law.

 2.1 Data Protection Act 2018

-The Data Protection Act 2018 aims to ensure that UK data protection legislation keeps pace with technological change, and the impact that has on the collection and use of personal data.
+The Data Protection Act 2018 aims to ensure that UK data protection legislation keeps pace with technological change, and the impact this has had on the collection and use of personal data.

 2.2 UK General Data Protection Regulation

 The UK GDPR is the UK General Data Protection Regulation (see Guide to the General Data Protection Regulation – GOV.UK). which came into effect on 01 January 2021.
-It sets out the key principles, rights and obligations for processing personal data, except for law enforcement and intelligence agencies.
+It sets out the key principles, rights and obligations for processing personal datas.

 - gives individuals greater control of their data by improving consent processes;

-If staff receive a query about the collection or processing of personal data, they should contact the Information Governance team for advice.
+If staff receive a query about the collection or processing of personal data, they should contact the Knowlsey Information Governance team for advice.

 3. Principles of Data Protection: Article 5 GDPR

-Anyone processing personal data must comply with principles laid down in the DPA and GDPR.
-These principles are legally enforceable and set out the requirements for processing personal data (see also Section 3.2, What is personal data under Article 4?).
-Processing data includes the collecting, recording and sharing of data.
-To comply with the DPA this must be:
+Anyone processing personal data must comply with the principles laid down in the DPA and UK GDPR.
+These are legally enforceable and require that when personal data is processed (see also Section 3.2, What is personal data under Article 4?) it must be:

-- lawful and fair and in a transparent manner in relation to the data subject. (lawfulness, fairness and transparency principle);
+- lawful and fair and carried out in a transparent manner in relation to the data subject. (lawfulness, fairness and transparency principle);

 - specified, explicit and legitimate and not further processed for other purposes incompatible with those purposes (purpose limitation principle);